Trackdown: Finding the Goodbar Killer

 Trackdown: Finding the Goodbar Killer is a television film starring George Segal, Shelley Hack and Tracy Pollan.
 It first aired on October 15, 1983, on the CBS television network.
 Produced by Sonny Grosso and Larry Jacobson, the film was directed by Bill Persky.

 Plot

 The film follows the investigation into the 1973 rape and murder of a young Manhattan school teacher.
-The film is a made-for-television sequel to the 1977 theatrical film Looking for Mr. Goodbar, which itself was based on Judith Rossner's acclaimed 1975 best-selling novel of the same name.
+The film is a made-for-television sequel to the 1977 theatrical film Looking for Mr. Goodbar (although all parts are recast and renamed), which itself was based on Judith Rossner's acclaimed 1975 best-selling novel of the same title.
 However, Trackdown opens with a disclaimer, disassociating itself from Rossner's novel.